mndillon/toki-pona-nanpa-linja-n/README.md

 ## Digit Words (0–9)
-Each digit uses a distinct CVN form and does not conflict with any Toki Pona words:
+Each digit uses a distinct, single syllable, CVN form and does not conflict with any Toki Pona words:

 ```
 0  non